 What are the benefits of morning sunlight during pregnancy?

 When you’re pregnant, not only are you eating for two, you’re getting sunlight for two people as well.

 Sun exposure and Vitamin D are critical for a baby’s growth and development in the womb.
 Mothers should get plenty of sunshine both during pregnancy and while breastfeeding.
 The benefits include:

 - Reduced risk of developing RA (rheumatoid arthritis) and other autoimmune conditions.

 What is the difference between morning sun and evening sun?

 The types of light given off by the sun’s rays vary throughout the day.
 According to one credible opinion, the combination of UV and infrared light is at an ideal balance between 8 a.m. and 10 a.m.
-It’s during this time that the sun has the most concentrated healing properties and causes our body to release more endorphins.
+During this time, the sun has the most concentrated healing properties and causes our body to release more endorphins.

 He theorizes that this is Mother Nature’s way of encouraging humans to get out and bask in the rays during this brief window.

 We’re fond of sunsets as well, so we wanted to make sure there was nothing sinister about being outside at this time of day.
-It’s true that evening rays won’t hurt you, but it doesn’t have the same healing effects as the hours directly following a sunrise.
+Indeed, evening rays won’t hurt you, but it doesn’t have the same healing effects as the hours directly following a sunrise.